Amandagl1/Team-Profile-Generator/README.md

 ## Tests

-To test the application, run this code in an intergrated terminal!
+To test the application, run this code in an intergrated terminal:
 ```
 npm start
 ```

 ## Usage
-Once you run the test command in an intergrated terminal, you'll see this prompt!
+Once you run the test command in an intergrated terminal, you'll be given a prompt:
 ![Usage of application](dist/images/usage.png)